ampl/amplpy/docs/source/quick-start.rst

    print(ampl.get_option('version'))

-The first line creates a new AMPL object with all default settings, incapsulated in a smart pointer to ensure resource deletion.
+The first line creates a new AMPL object with all default settings.
 The second, which is the preferred way to access AMPL options, gets the value of the option `version` from AMPL as a string and prints the result on the active console.